zxmint/Coursera-Practical-Machine-Learning-Course-Project/README.md

-Practical Machine Learning

-Project for the Coursera "Practical Machine Learning" class
+R Project for the Coursera "Practical Machine Learning" class